Whether your team is remote, hybrid, or in-person, conference call apps are a key part of any workplace—so it’s crucial to choose the right one.

 - The app offers high-quality audio and video, so you can be heard and seen loud and clear.

 - The recordings of meetings are only available for five days.
 If you fail to download them, you will have lost the recording forever.

 - Only a host can choose to record the meeting, which could be a restriction.

 Cisco WebEx offers a free 30-day trial, with up to 200 participants and unlimited HD video meetings.
 This includes screen-sharing and a personal meeting room.

 There’s no official information online about the pricing of Cisco WebEx.
 The pricing page of their website simply asks customers to contact them for more information.

-Cisco WebEx Pricing mentioned elsewhere on the web states that the Starter Plan costs $13.50 per host per month, the Plus plan costs $17.95 per host per month and the Business Plan costs $26.95 per host per month.
-(However, this information is not from the official website so may be incorrect or outdated.)
+Cisco WebEx Pricing mentioned elsewhere on the web states that the Starter Plan costs $13.50 per host per month, the Plus plan costs $17.95 per host per month, and the Business Plan costs $26.95 per host per month.
+(However, this information is not from the official website, so it may be incorrect or outdated.)

 Another great video conferencing app, RingCentral offers all the features you need – including messaging, integrated video conferencing and screen sharing.

 This app is very agile and allows you to connect to the meeting via any device – and even switch live meetings between your phone or desktop with one tap.